 Proving Fault after Falling Down the Stairs

-For a person or entity to be held liable for an accident on stairs, you must prove a number of factors.
+For a person or entity to be held liable for slip and fall accidents nyc on stairs, you must prove a number of factors.
 One of the things you need to prove is that the employees or the owner knew about the hazard and did not resolve the issue.
 This includes when the stairs have had a defect for several days and nothing has been done to fix the problem.

 You also need to show that even if the employees and owner did not know about the stairs’ defect, they failed in their duty by not noticing.
 Responsible employees and owners of any building are required to notice any defect in any building and take the necessary action.
 These include issues that have existed for a certain period without anyone responsible noticing.